-Making tourism sustainable means increasing the benefits of tourism and reducing its negative impacts.
-A lot of time we think about sustainability as being about the environment, but that’s only one of the three strands that need to be met, sustainable tourism also has to contribute to the economy by creating jobs and income, and help conserve local culture.
+Making tourism sustainable means increasing the benefits of tourism and reducing the negatives.
+We often think about sustainability as being about the environment, but that’s only one of the three strands that need to be met, sustainable tourism also has to contribute to the economy by creating jobs and income, and help preserve local culture.

 1. Think about your choice of destination

-Look beyond the obvious destinations too – think Albania instead of Greece or the Faroe Islands instead of Iceland.
-Try smaller cities or rural destinations outside of the major cities.
-People tend to be pretty lazy and stick to places close to airports and easy to get to, so if you have to add on a ferry trip or train ride chances are the destination will be less touristy.
+Look beyond the obvious destinations too – think Albania instead of Greece or Greenland instead of Iceland.
+Try smaller cities or rural destinations.
+People tend to be pretty lazy and stick to places which are close to airports and easy to get to, so if you have to add on a ferry trip or train ride chances are the destination will be less touristy.

-And although I’d steer clear of war zones or places with human rights violations, don’t discount places which have had trouble in the past.
+And don’t discount places which have had trouble in the past (excluding war zones or places with human rights violations).
 When I first visited Thailand, Cambodia was a no-go area, but now it’s a mainstream destination.
 Tourism in places like Egypt and Tunisia was badly hit after recent troubles but they’re considered safe to visit again.

 2. Spend locally

 AirBnB is a difficult one – on one hand it’s a way to rent directly from local people.
-But in some cities whole areas have been bought up to rent to tourists and locals can’t afford to live there now – there have been protests about it in Barcelona and New York.
-If I use AirBnB I try to rent from individual owners rather than companies with multiple properties.
+But in some cities whole areas have been bought up to rent to tourists and locals can’t afford to live there now, leading to protests and regulation in Barcelona and New York.

 3. Minimise your environmental impact

-A lot of the advice about making your travels environmentally sustainable are things we should be doing at home too – using a refillable water bottle instead of buying bottled water, packing a reusable shopping bag instead of using plastic bags, recycling wherever possible, turning off lights and unplugging chargers when they’re not being used.
+A lot of the suggestions for making your travels more environmentally sustainable apply at home too – using a refillable water bottle instead of buying bottled water, packing a reusable shopping bag instead of using plastic bags, recycling wherever possible, turning off lights and unplugging chargers when they’re not being used.

-Visitors are becoming more aware about animal cruelty – elephant riding in Thailand were something everyone seemed to do when I first went visited 20 years ago but I’d never do it now – but there are still many unethical animal activities like tiger temples or dolphin shows.
-World Animal Protection has a list of the ones we should definitely avoid.
+Visitors are becoming more aware about animal cruelty – elephant riding in Thailand was something everyone wanted to do when I first went visited 20 years ago but I’d never do it now – but there are still many unethical animal activities like tiger temples or dolphin shows.
+World Animal Protection has a list of the ones we should avoid.